AlgorexHealth/hcc-python/README.md

 ## Remaining Items

-This code is fresh of the presses.
+This code is fresh off the presses.
 In the following weeks we plan on adding the following:

   * Capture ICD specific upper/lower age limits for executing cost-category edits
   * provide useful wrapper code to run CSV files with a well-known format for beneficiary/diagnosis data